Kate’s Story

 Kate Durham is a Melbourne artist, practising in jewellery, painting, decorative art, interiors, sculpture and drawing.
 She was trained in fine art in Melbourne.

 Her work has been shown in Japan, England, the USA and around Australia.
-Kate has sold her designs in several boutiques and is currently sold in the National Gallery of Victoria’s design store.
+Kate has sells her designs in several boutiques and design stores across Australia.

 Kate is represented in major collections, including the National Gallery of Victoria, The National Gallery, Canberra, Art Gallery of New South Wales and the Sydney Powerhouse Museum of Applied Arts & Sciences, the Victoria & Albert Museum, London and the Queen Victoria Museum and Art Gallery, Launceston and Shepparton Regional Art Gallery, Victoria